DanOrrestig/dtm_replacer/README.md

 cd to that catalog on your computer terminal edit settings.txt to your liking run 'python replacer.py' at the prompt
+Except standard libraries, the PYPI package PySimpleGUI is required and can be installed with "pip install PySimpleGUI"

 Use:
 paste the code with variables in the textbox and press "Ok"